Tag: freedom

 Joshua 4:1–7; Joshua 8:30–35; Proverbs 27:17

-Over the years, the universal developed many practices to teach the faith to its people.
-It often had a hard journey, as it had to teach people from varying walks of to be one with each other.
+Over the years, the church universal developed many practices to teach the faith to its people.
+It often had a hard journey, as it had to teach people from varying walks of life to be one with each other.
 It often had to surmount the lack of general education for centuries.

 Many of these practices are no longer used.
 Many have lost the intent, and even the instruction that went with them.
 They became empty words.
-Valuable was lost because people failed to teach well.
+Valuable Truth was lost because people failed to teach well.

-As we each go to church, whether online or in person, or whether we only listen to sermons or we add life groups, we each have a responsibility to and to teach.
+As we each go to church, whether online or in person, or whether we only listen to sermons or we add life groups, we each have a responsibility to learn and to teach.
 Often, we look to experts to train us.
 However, the experts are, well, experts.
 Experts often get lost in their expertise and then they can no longer translate their expertise to the non-expert.

 In many respects, from a personal perspective, that may be part of the current state of the church.
 Perhaps we have left too much to the experts and not sharpened ourselves.